-will be appended to the approved \ Where the MNRF intends to refuse of the amendment will be issued to and any additional measures the pr concerns.
-The Letter of Intent to Re proponent that unless the MNRF re for an inquiry, the amendment will Requests for an inquiry under the L Mining and Lands Commissioner (C is detailed in MNRF's LRIA Adminis SAC Text No process outlined in existing text, with the exception of one mention of the Standing Advisory Committee in 11.1 STANDING ADVISORY COMM Section 10.1.
+will be appended to the approved Where the MNRF intends to refus of the amendment will be issued and any additional measures the concerns.
+The Letter of Intent to I proponent that unless the MNRF for an inquiry, the amendment w Requests for an inquiry under the Mining and Lands Commissioner ( is detailed in MNRF's LRIA Admini SAC Text No process outlined in existing text, with the exception of one mention of the Standing Advisory Committee in Section 10.1.
 New Section 11.1 (text in the right column) is to be included in the WMP.
-A SAC is no longer a mandatory req as a best management practice to p engaging First Nation and Métis con an established SAC should be inforr and consideration of the level of pu community interest in dam operati recommendation, an amendment t to remove the provision for a SAC f Plan proponent(s) are responsible f work directly with the plan proponent of the SAC (if applicable) every five Reports as outlined in Section 9.3.
-The role of the SAC (if applicable) is terms of reference.
-The terms of re- and roles and responsibilities of the A SAC (if applicable) should include river such as First Nation and Métis interested groups.
+11.1 STANDING ADVISORY COMI A SAC is no longer a mandatory reas a best management practice to engaging First Nation and Métis c an established SAC should be information of the level of promunity interest in dam operare commendation, an amendment to remove the provision for a SAC Plan proponent(s) are responsible work directly with the plan proport five Reports as outlined in Section 9.3 The role of the SAC (if applicable) terms of reference.
+The terms of the and roles and responsibilities of the MNRF will define what role it will A SAC (if applicable) should incluce river such as First Nation and Mét interested groups.